-The most common tube testers available today use the minimal socket count approach.
+The most common tube testers available today on the second-hand market use this minimal socket count approach.
+They are so common there isn't space to list them.
 An example of this approach is the EICO 667 used in this paper.
 This is what it looks like:

-Figure 4 LEFT: Exterior view of the EICO 667 Dynamic Conductance Tube and Transistor Tester.
+Figure 2 TOP: Exterior view of the EICO 667 Dynamic Conductance Tube and Transistor Tester.
 Note the array of 13 lever switches and the limited number of sockets which is characteristic of the switch-matrix design concept.
-RIGHT: Interior view: Note the extensive wiring.
+BOTTOM: Interior view.
+Note the extensive wiring.
 This is common to all vacuum tube testers.